-Based on our professional judgement we determined certain quantitative thresholds for materiality, including the overall materiality for the financial statements as a whole as set out below.
-These, together with qualitative considerations, helped us to determine the nature, timing and extent of our audit procedures on the individual financial statement line items and disclosures and to evaluate the effect of identified misstatements, both individually and in aggregate, on the financial statements as a whole and on our opinion.
+Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall materiality for the financial statements as a whole as set out below.
+These, together with qualitative considerations, helped us to determine the nature, timing, and extent of our audit procedures on the individual financial statement line items and disclosures and to evaluate the effect of identified misstatements, both individually and in aggregate, on the financial statements as a whole and on our opinion.

-Based on our professional judgement, we determined the materiality for the financial statements as a whole at €104,401,000 (2020: €106,000,000).
+Based on our professional judgement, we determined the materiality for the financial statements as a whole at €100,125,000 (2021: €104,401,000).
 As a basis for our judgement, we used 1% of total assets.
-We used total assets as the primary benchmark, a generally accepted auditing practice, based on our analysis of the common information needs of stakeholders.
-Inherent to the nature of the Company's business, the amounts in the balance sheet are large in proportion to statement of income and expenses line items personnel expenses, administrative expenses and taxation.
-Based on qualitative considerations we performed audit procedures on those statement of income and expenses line items, applying a benchmark of 10% of the total of those expenses.
+We used total assets as the primary benchmark, a generally accepted auditing practice, based on our analysis of the common information needs of the stakeholders.
+Inherent to the nature of the Company's business, the amounts in the statement of financial position are large in proportion to the statement of income and expenses line items personnel expenses, administrative expenses, and taxation.
+Based on qualitative considerations, we performed audit procedures on those income statement line items, applying a benchmark of 10% of the total of those expenses.

-We also take misstatements and/or possible misstatements into account that, in our judgement, are material for qualitative reasons.
+We also took misstatements and/or possible misstatements into account that, in our judgement, are material for qualitative reasons.

-We agreed with the managing directors that we would report to them any misstatements identified during our audit above €5,220,050 (2020: €5,300,000) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the managing directors that we would report to them any misstatement identified during our audit above €5,000,000 (2021: €5,220,050) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.